 Not just anyone can take advantage of this type of refinance.
 Only those who have gained enough equity and who can obtain a comparable (or better) mortgage rate will win here.

-Using our example, the home must now be worth X amount to get that LTV down to where it needs to be.
+Using our example from above, the home must now be worth X amount to get that LTV down to where it needs to be.
 I say X because it depends how long you’ve had the loan.

-A combination of home price increases and the natural amortization of the loan will tell you what the value needs to be.
+A combination of home price appreciation and the natural amortization of the loan will tell you what the value needs to be.

-The loan balance above would drop to $277,000 in just three years, requiring a house value of $346,250 to get the job done.
+Our hypothetical loan balance would drop to around $275,000 in just three years through regular monthly payments, requiring a house value of about $344,000 to get the job done.

-Fortunately, home prices have surged in the past several years, so for many lucky borrowers the appreciation alone can push a relatively young loan to the magical 80% LTV mark upon refinancing.
+Fortunately, home prices have skyrocketed in the past several years, so for many lucky borrowers the appreciation alone can push a relatively young loan to the magical 80% LTV mark upon refinancing.

 Assuming you’re good to go there, you’ll need to consider the mortgage rate.
 That is, your former mortgage rate and the refinance mortgage rate.